kvarak/dnd/docs/_Classes/barbarian.md

 Though most tribes of the world may lack parchment to draw and write on, all have bodies.
 Barbarians of this primal path use their own bodies as a canvas, displaying their artistic talent and connection with their tattoos to the world.
 While most tattoos they create have a powerful connection to the natural world, many barbarians also choose to create tattoos without this connection, simply for display.

-### Bonus Proficiency
+### Bonus Skills
-When you choose this primal path at 1st level, you gain proficiency with tattooer’s tools.
+When you choose this primal path at 1st level, you gain the Art - Drawing, Craft - Tattooing skills and 2 additional skill points to spend on your class skills.

 ### Primal Tattoos
 Starting at 3rd level, you can invoke tattoos on you body with your savage anger.
 You have a number of tattoos equal to your Constitution modifier (minimum 1), chosen from the options at the end of this class description.
 When you enter a rage, you can activate the effects of tattoos you have on your body, to a maximum amount of tattoos activated at once equal to your rage damage bonus.
 You choose which tattoos you wish to activate every time you enter a rage.